HABITAT LEARNING LAB:

 Field Investigation Activity: Create a Food Web

-Students find evidence of a food web that exists within the school’s outdoor classroom and create a model to show the transfer of matter and energy within the environment between producers, consumers, and decomposers.
+Students find evidence of a food web that exists within the school’s Habitat Lab and create a model to show the transfer of matter and energy within the environment between producers, consumers, and decomposers.

-Click on the orange links to access free educational materials:
+Click on the maroon links to access free educational materials:

 Lesson Plans | ALSDE Standards Taught